The-Notebookinator/notebookinator/themes/radial/components/decision-matrix.typ

 /// and values for each of the properties at its following indices
 /// -> content
 #let decision-matrix(properties: none, ..choices) = {
-  let data = utils.calc-decision_matrix(properties: properties, ..choices)
+  let data = utils.calc-decision-matrix(properties: properties, ..choices)

   set align(center)